WordPress care plans - your site properly looked after

 - WooCommerce order & product support

-- Priority same-day response on weekdays
+- Priority same-day response (weekdays)

 - Security hardening review every 6 months